$74 Find Cheap Flights from Los Angeles to Oregon

 The average price of all round-trip flights from Los Angeles to Oregon clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Oregon, you should consider leaving on a Saturday and avoid Wednesdays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.
+For your return to Los Angeles, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Los Angeles to Oregon?